Roman Reigns Vs. The Rock At WrestleMania 33 And Other Possible Surprise Matches

 A good example would be Bill Goldberg’s sudden reconciliatory mood towards the WWE which suddenly sent him and Brock Lesnar back into a rivalry which will most likely culminate on WrestleMania 33.
 According to the WWE website, WrestleMania 33 will take place on April 2 of next year which leaves plenty of time for some major shakeups.

-An article by Forbes has listed all the possible WrestleMania 33 alternative matches that the would definitely shake the current WWE landscape.
+An article by Forbes has listed all the possible WrestleMania 33 alternative matches that would definitely shake the current WWE landscape.

 Roman Reigns Vs. The Rock